 HIV infection, because of the immunocompromised state, is a risk factor for morbidity and mortality caused by a number of infections that can usually be prevented by immunization.
 A number of factors contribute to the HIV-infected patient's "net state of immunosuppression" including defects in cell-mediated immunity, B cell dysfunction, and suboptimal humoral immune responses .
 In the absence of effective therapy, the immunocompromise is continually progressive.
-On the other hand, patients who respond to highly active antiretroviral therapy (HAART) have substantial increases in their CD4 lymphocytes, suggesting improved immunity.
+On the other hand, patients who respond to antiretroviral therapy (ART) have substantial increases in their CD4 cells, suggesting improved immunity.

 Although vaccine efficacy is usually compromised in advanced disease, adequate responses can be achieved when vaccines are administered early after HIV infection .
 Concerns have been raised about vaccine safety, specifically the risk of activating the immune system and the potential for increasing HIV replication and promoting HIV infection.
 As discussed below, the benefits of administering vaccines appear to outweigh the risks.

 Prevention of opportunistic infections is discussed in detail elsewhere.
 (See "Primary prevention of opportunistic infections in HIV-infected patients".)

 Treatment of these infections in general and in HIV-infected individuals is discussed in the dedicated topic reviews for each infection.